allenc125789/TurtleNAS/README.md

 -fix problem when uploading hidden files ".extension" (i forget what the problem was exactly).
 Downloading also has a similar problem; downloading files without extensions will return with .html extensions

+-might need to replace some functions with pathinfo() (returns an array of path structure)